18 MIN READ

-To help you understand these key concepts and develop a great reward system, learn to use the following tools: Management By Walking Around, DILO (Day In The Life Of), Expectancy Theory, and "A Bit of Perfume" – Giving Praise.
+To help you understand these key concepts and develop a great reward system, learn to use the following tools: Management by Walking Around, DILO (Day in the Life Of), Expectancy Theory, and Giving Praise.

 If you want to build a high performance team, then you absolutely have to learn how to motivate team members.
 Side benefits of this include high levels of team-member job satisfaction, and good staff retention.